UK Speaker: Trump shouldn't be allowed to address Parliament

-LONDON (AP) — The Speaker of Britain’s House of Commons says he strongly opposes letting U.S. President Donald Trump address Parliament during a state visit to the U.K.
+LONDON (AP) — The Speaker of Britain’s House of Commons said Monday that he strongly opposes letting U.S. President Donald Trump address Parliament during a state visit to the U.K.

-John Bercow said Monday that he would have opposed the invitation even before Trump’s temporary ban on citizens of seven majority-Muslim nations from entering the U.S.
+John Bercow said he would have been against the invitation even before Trump’s temporary ban on citizens of seven majority-Muslim nations from entering the U.S.

 He said that after the migrant ban was issued, “I am even more strongly opposed.”